Sensora-CFC2021/sensora-flutter/README.md

 # Sensora

-Economic and social progress over the past century has been accompanied by drastic environmental degradation that is endangering the very systems on which our future development depends.
-Regarding sustainable consumption and production patterns, we’ve developed a prototype talking sensor to support smallholder farmers to become responsible producers.
-The sensor sends environmental telemetry data (temperature, humidity, and spilt moisture) to improve their watering system
+Economic and social progress over the past century has been accompanied by environmental degradation that is endangering the very systems on which our future development depends.
+Regarding sustainable consumption and production patterns, we have developed a prototype talking sensor to support smallholder farmers to become responsible producers.
+The sensor sends environmental telemetry data (temperature, humidity, and soil moisture) to improve their watering system

 ## Long description